platformsh/platformsh-docs/src/configuration/app/relationships.md

 ## How do I get access to multiple services?

-In the following example, there is a single MySQL service named `mysqldb` offering two databases, a Redis cache service named `arediscache`, and an Elasticsearch service named `searchserver`.
+In the following example, there is a single MySQL service named `mysqldb` offering two databases, a Redis cache service named `rediscache`, and an Elasticsearch service named `searchserver`.

 ```yaml
 relationships: